Syed-Intekhab/DSA/README.md

 ## 📂 Project Structure

-> 📌 *Each topic is placed in its own folder with relevant Java files inside.*
+> 📌 *Each topic is placed in its own folder with relevant C++ files inside.*

 ---

 ## 🙋‍♂️ About Me

 I’m **Syed Intekhab**, a BCA student and a coding enthusiast.
-I’m practicing DSA in Java to sharpen my problem-solving skills and prepare for tech interviews.
+I’m practicing DSA in C++ to sharpen my problem-solving skills and prepare for tech interviews.

 ---